lukehalley/MigrateChart/outreach/projects/_QUICK_COPY_PASTE.md

 ```
 Hey SwarmNode!
 I'm Luke—been working with Adam, Chris and Jake from @MigrateFun on tools that help projects post-migration.

 Built https://migrate-chart.fun so holders can see complete price action across migrations.
-Working with ZERA and PAYAI currently.
+Working with @dev_skill_issue from @ZeraLabs and @notorious_d_e_v from @PayAINetwork currently.

 Noticed you're at 20% participation—happy to help if useful.
 Want to see what we built?
 ```